 Post-Judgment Investigation and Enforcement

 If you have a court judgment that hasn’t been paid, and you fear that the party owing you money is attempting to avoid payment, I invite to you call me for a confidential discussion.
-You may also find some helpful information about judgment enforcement at my Q&A page, which is still a work in progress.

 Lease and Contract Enforcement

-If you or your company are a party to a commercial lease or other contract, and you believe that another party to that agreement has failed to comply with its obligations to you, it is important to take measured steps to enforce your rights.
+If you or your company are party to a commercial lease or other contract, and you believe that another party to that agreement has failed to comply with its obligations to you, it is important to take measured steps to enforce your rights.
 Informal communications such as e-mails, text messages, and phone calls can sometimes muddy the waters and have other negative consequences for one’s legal position.

 I can carefully analyze your commercial lease (or other contract) together with any relevant facts; confidentially discuss your objectives; and attempt to have your concerns resolved without the need for litigation—all while laying the groundwork for litigation if it becomes necessary.

-I grew up in Madison, Wisconsin and attended Harvard College with the aid of a U.S. Navy Reserve Officers Training Corps scholarship.
+I grew up in Madison, Wisconsin and attended Harvard University with the aid of a U.S. Navy Reserve Officers Training Corps scholarship.
 After graduating college in 1994, I received an officer’s commission in the U.S. Navy.

 I entered the Naval Nuclear Propulsion Program and served as a nuclear-trained submarine officer aboard two fast-attack submarines based in Connecticut and Hawaii.